tarynpratt/tarynpivots.com/content/post/2020/my-sql-server-toolbox.md

     - sp_BlitzLock.sql
     - sp_BlitzQueryStore.sql

-- Adam Machanic's <a href="http://whoisactive.com/" target="_blank">sp_whoisactive</a> - this is similar to executing `sp_who2` but provides a more detailed look at what is happening on your server
+- Adam Machanic's [sp_whoisactive](http://whoisactive.com/) - this is similar to executing `sp_who2` but provides a more detailed look at what is happening on your server

-- <a href="https://support.microsoft.com/en-us/help/918992/how-to-transfer-logins-and-passwords-between-instances-of-sql-server" target="_blank">sp_hexadecimal and sp_help_revlogin</a> to transfer logins between instances of SQL Server
+- [sp_hexadecimal and sp_help_revlogin](https://support.microsoft.com/en-us/help/918992/how-to-transfer-logins-and-passwords-between-instances-of-sql-server) to transfer logins between instances of SQL Server

-- Ola Hallengren's <a href="https://ola.hallengren.com/" target="_blank">SQL Server Maintenance Solution</a> for Backups, Integrity Checks, and Index and Statistics Maintenance.
+- Ola Hallengren's [SQL Server Maintenance Solution](https://ola.hallengren.com/) for Backups, Integrity Checks, and Index and Statistics Maintenance.
 We don't use the entire package of scripts, but we currently use:

     - DatabaseIntegrityCheck.sql
     - IndexOptimize.sql